 7. Make media connections

 Is your business newsworthy?
 It can be!
 Sending press releases to local outlets and working your way up to national publications can help you target readers outside or inside your area to raise brand awareness.
+You can also reach out personally to local TV or radio show hosts and pitch yourself as a guest.
+If you do it right, you can even spin your appearance into another guest spot and, ultimately, a regular segment.

 8. Get social media savvy